ccrean/Quaternion_ruby/README.md

 ## Installation

 This package is not available through any gem repository (yet).
 Install it using:

 $ sudo rake install

 ## Usage

-The Quaternion and UnitQuaternion classes must be included separately in your program, using the following lines:
+To use the Quaternion and UnitQuaternion classes in your program, include the following line:

 require 'Quaternion'
-require 'UnitQuaternion'

-Note that requiring UnitQuaternion will automatically give you access to the Quaternion class as well, but not the other way around.

 ## Contributing